Forest Conservation and Forest Biomaterials Science

 Hours: 24S

-Provides opportunities for students to carry out individual in-depth study of current forest conservation and forest biomaterials issues, under the direction of a faculty member.
+Requires the prior consent of a member of the Department to supervise the readings and assignments.
+Provides opportunities for students to carry out an individual in-depth study of current forest conservation and forest biomaterials issues.
+Please contact the Program Administrator for further enrollment details.
 Not eligible for CR/NCR option.

 FOR410H1 - Bioenergy and Biorefinery Technology